Andagualh/ClassicPoker/README.md

 Selecting program execution will ask for the number of desired players, which only can be up to 10 due to deck structure limitations of the game.
 After selecting the number of players, the program will ask to start the round and will return the result of the round.
+The result of a round has two possible outcomes:
+- A player won the round on its own and his hand will be prompted in the trace along with the kind of winning hand or sets used.
+- There was a tie, both players hands will be prompted in the trace and the kind of winning hand or sets used.

 After a round has been resolved, the program will ask to start another round with the same number of players.

 Test Case Execution will execute the test written during the making of this program.